 Charles University was founded in 1348 during the rule of King of Bohemia and Holy Roman Emperor Charles IV.
 It became the first Studium generale north of the Alps and east of Paris.

-Modelled on universities in Bologna and Paris it quickly gained international renown.
+Modelled on universities in Bologna and Paris, it quickly gained international renown.
 Originally, it had four faculties: theology, liberal arts, law, and medicine.
-The status of status of Czech academic community was strengthened under Charles’ son, King Wenceslas IV.
+The status of the Czech academic community was strengthened under Charles’ son, King Wenceslas IV.

-The university underwent transformation during the Hussite reformist movement (which preceded the Reformation); the religious reformer Master Jan Hus was rector of the university at the time.
-During the social and political revolution that followed, the university was reduced to just one faculty - the Faculty of Liberal Arts (Facultas artium liberalium), becoming a prototype for later Reformation academies.
+The university underwent transformation during the Hussite reformist movement (which preceded the Protestant Reformation); the religious reformer Master Jan Hus was rector of the university at the time.
+During the social and political revolution that followed, the university was reduced to just one faculty: the Faculty of Liberal Arts (Facultas artium liberalium), becoming a prototype for later Reformation academies.

 Habsburg Emperor Rudolf II turned Prague into a cultural metropolis where the university flourished alongside the court.